polterguy/lizzie/README.md

 wire together delegates to an _"execution tree"_ during runtime, based upon whatever delegate happens to be the value for your _"symbol"_.
 Lizzie is literally a dictionary of delegates, where the key to lookup your delegates are of type string.
+This allows you to easily extend Lizzie by simply creating a new delegate, and associating it with a _"symbol"_, to such have access to execute CLR methods from your Lizzie script code.

 ## Binding Lizzie to your own types